-The 2024 Plan proposes to continue using the risk management and procurement strategy that the IPA has historically utilized: hedging load by procuring on and off-peak blocks of forward energy in a three-year laddered approach.
-The IPA believes the continuation of its tested and proven risk management strategy is the most prudent and reasonable approach, and the approach most likely to meet its statutorily mandated objective to "[d]evelop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."
+The 2024 Plan will continue using the risk management and procurement strategy that the IPA has historically utilized: hedging load by procuring on and off-peak blocks of forward energy in a three-year laddered approach.
+The IPA believes the continuation of its tested and proven risk management strategy is the most prudent and reasonable approach, and the approach most likely to meet its statutorily mandated objective to "[d]evelop electricity procurement plans to ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."4

-The IPA's energy hedging strategy for the 2024 Procurement Plan is consistent with the strategy used for the 2023 Plan as approved by the Commission in ICC Docket No. 22-0590.
-That strategy involves the procurement of hedges in 2024 to meet a portion of anticipated eligible retail customer energy supply requirements for a three-year period and includes two block energy procurement events, the first in the Spring and the second in the Fall, with a partially open position for ComEd in light of CMC contracts.

-As explained in more detail in Section5.2.2.1, MISO has implemented a seasonal resource adequacy construct starting with the 2023-2024 Delivery Year.
+- The IPA's energy hedging strategy for the 2024 Procurement Plan is consistent with the strategy used for the 2023 Plan as approved by the Commission in ICC Docket No. 22-0590.5 That strategy involves the procurement of hedges in 2024 to meet a portion of anticipated eligible retail customer energy supply requirements for a three-year period and includes two block energy procurement events, the first in the Spring and the second in the Fall, with a partially open position for ComEd in light of CMC contracts. - As explained in more detail in Section 5.2.2.1, MISO has implemented a seasonal resource adequacy construct starting with the 2023-2024 Delivery Year.
 Under the seasonal resource adequacy construct, capacity in the MISO Planning Resource Auction ("PRA") and in the IPA's bilateral procurements is now procured for each of the four distinct seasons: summer, fall, winter, and spring.
+As a season of the four distinct seasons: summer, fall, winter, and spring.

-For the 2025-2026 and 2026-2027 Delivery Years, the IPA recommends continuing the strategy of procuring a portion of Ameren Illinois' forecasted capacity requirements in bilateral transactions and the remaining balance through the MISO Planning Resource Auction ("PRA").
+For the 2025-2026 and 2026-2027 Delivery Years, the IPA will continue the strategy of procuring a portion of Ameren Illinois' forecasted capacity requirements in bilateral transactions and the remaining balance through the MISO Planning Resource Auction ("PRA").
 As also explained in more detail in Sections 5.2.2.2.4 and 7.2.1.2, the IPA will continue with its strategy of procuring up to 75% of its forecasted capacity requirements in its bilateral procurements.
 For the 2025-2026 Delivery Year, the IPA recommends procuring up to 50% of its forecasted capacity requirements in bilateral transactions in Spring 2024 and up to 75% in Fall 2024, with the balance of the forecast capacity requirement to be procured in the 2025 MISO PRA.
-For the 2026-2027 Delivery Year, the IPA recommends procuring up to 12.5% of its forecasted capacity requirements in bilateral transactions in Spring 2024 and up to 25% in Fall 2024, with the balance of the forecast capacity requirement to be determined in the 2025 Electricity Procurement Plan.
+For the 2026-2027 Delivery Year, the IPA will procure up to 12.5% of its forecasted capacity requirements in bilateral transactions in Spring 2024 and up to 25% in Fall 2024, with the balance of the forecast capacity requirement to be determined in the 2025 Electricity Procurement Plan.

-For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that its capacity requirements be secured by ComEd through the PJM Reliability Pricing Model ("RPM") process.
-Following the approach taken in the 2023 Plan, the IPA recommends that MidAmerican's forecasted capacity deficit be secured by MidAmerican through the annual MISO PRA.
+For ComEd, consistent with the strategy adopted in prior plans, capacity requirements will be secured by ComEd through the PJM Reliability Pricing Model ("RPM") process.
+Following the approach taken in the 2023 Plan, the MidAmerican's forecasted capacity deficit will be secured by MidAmerican through the annual MISO PRA.8

-In addition to the various proposals above, the IPA recommends that ancillary services, load balancing services, and transmission services be purchased by Ameren Illinois and MidAmerican from the MISO marketplace and by ComEd from the PJM markets.
+In addition to the various approaches described above, ancillary services, load balancing services, and transmission services will be purchased by Ameren Illinois and MidAmerican from the MISO marketplace and by ComEd from the PJM markets.

-The following tables summarize the IPA's proposed hedging strategy and planned procurements:
+The following tables summarize the IPA's 2024 hedging strategy and planned procurements:

-&lt;sup>5 See Final Order, ICC Docket No. 22-0590 (Dec.
+5 See Final Order, ICC Docket No. 22-0590 (Dec.
 15, 2022).

-&lt;sup>6 The PRA is an annual capacity auction that determines clearing prices on a zonal basis.
+6 The PRA is an annual capacity auction that determines clearing prices on a zonal basis.
 The PRA provides load serving entities in MISO with an option for meeting their capacity obligations by buying capacity from the auction.